Stuart Hogg: 2015–2019

-2020–present: Team captaincy
+2020–2023: Team captaincy

 Hogg was named captain for the 2020 Six Nations Championship, starting against Ireland, England, Italy and France and being set to start against Wales before the worldwide pandemic of COVID-19 halted that match.
 He scored Scotland's first try of the tournament in the 17–0 victory over Italy, running in from his own half to score in the corner.
 He also crossed the line against Ireland, but dropped the ball as he went to ground it with his right hand.
-Upon the resumption of the tournament in the autumn, he led Scotland to their first away victory in Wales for 18 years, kicking a penalty during his side's 14-10 triumph.
+Upon the resumption of the tournament in the autumn, he led Scotland to their first away victory in Wales for 18 years, kicking a penalty during his side's 14–10 triumph.

 Hogg was an ever-present in Scotland's 2021 Six Nations Championship, captaining the side to memorable away victories over England (for the first time since 1983) and France (for the first time since 1999).
 The campaign also saw Hogg score two tries against Wales and numerous points with the boot against Ireland and Italy.

-Hogg's form during the championship saw him heavily-tipped to be selected for the British & Irish Lions for a third time, with the 2021 tour to South Africa imminent.
+Hogg's form during the championship saw him heavily tipped to be selected for the British & Irish Lions for a third time, with the 2021 tour to South Africa imminent.

 During Scotland's match against Japan at Murrayfield on 20 November 2021, Hogg scored his 25th international try, becoming Scotland's all-time record try scorer.

-Hogg captained Scotland for their first back to back win against England in four decades, during the first game of the 2022 6 nations, kicking the ball into touch during the final play.
+Hogg captained Scotland for their first back to back win against England in four decades, during the first game of the 2022 6 nations.

-International

-International Points

-Scores and results indicate Scotland point tally in bold.
+On 27 March 2023, Hogg unexpectedly announced his intention to retire from professional rugby after the upcoming Rugby World Cup.
+He later revised this and announced on 9 July 2023 his immediate retirement from the sport, two month prior to the start of the tournament.
+In his retirement announcement, he referenced his ambition to take up a new career path beyond retirement.

 British & Irish Lions

-Hogg was one of the four Scotland players called up for the Lions squad for the 2013 British & Irish Lions tour to Australia and was the youngest player on the 2013 tour.
+Hogg was one of four Scotland players called up for the Lions squad for their 2013 tour to Australia and was the youngest player on the tour.

-Hogg was named as one of two Scottish players in the initial squad selected for the 2017 British & Irish Lions tour to New Zealand in June and July.
-Hogg was injured after being caught by the elbow of team-mate Conor Murray in an accidental collision during his third appearance of the tour in a provincial match, and left the tour before the start of the Test Matches.
+Hogg was named as one of two Scottish players in the initial squad selected for the 2017 tour to New Zealand in June and July.
+Hogg was injured after being caught by the elbow of team-mate Conor Murray in an accidental collision during his third appearance of the tour, and left the tour before the start of the Test Matches.

-In May 2021 Hogg was selected to tour for a third time on the 2021 British & Irish Lions tour to South Africa.
-After missing three tour matches due to enforced Covid-19 isolation, he was selected at full-back for the first Test match, playing the full 80 minutes as the Lions won 17-22.
+In May 2021 Hogg was selected for a third time on the Lions' 2021 tour to South Africa.
+After missing three tour matches due to enforced COVID-19 isolation, he was selected at full-back for the first Test match, playing the full 80 minutes as the Lions won 17–22.
 He also played for the full 80 minutes of the second Test the following week.